Natal kicks of compact objects

-Only in the case of the $3\, M_\odot$ progenitor, the probability to survive is maximal for the zero kick.
+Only in the case of the $3\, \mathrm{M}_\odot$ progenitor, the probability to survive is maximal for the zero kick.
 In other cases, moderate kicks $\sim (10-50)$~km~s$^{-1}$ are preferred, depending on the progenitor mass and orbital period prior to the SN explosion.
-For kicks $\gtrsim 100$~km~s$^{-1}$, the systems are mostly destroyed.
-The existence of wide NS binaries with low-mass companions confirms that NSs can obtain low kicks similar to those needed to explain the NS population in globular clusters.
+For kicks $\gtrsim 100$~km~s$^{-1}$, the systems are mostly disrupted.
+The existence of wide NS binaries with low-mass companions confirms that NSs can experience low kicks similar to those needed to explain the NS population in globular clusters.

 Some of the wide low-mass binaries with NSs have low eccentricities e.g., Gaia~NS1 with $P_\mathrm{orb}=731$~d and $e\approx0.12$ \citep{2024OJAp....7E..27E}.
 It is nontrivial to explain such properties within the standard framework of binary evolution.
 Usually, only instantaneous kicks are considered in binary system modeling.
-However, as discussed above in Sec.~2, NS acceleration can happen on a longer time scale, e.g., due to the electromagnetic rocket mechanism.
+However, as discussed above in Section~2, NS acceleration can happen on a longer time scale, e.g., due to the electromagnetic rocket mechanism.
 If the time scale of acceleration is significantly longer than the orbital period, then its influence on the orbital parameters must be considered appropriately.
 This has been done by \cite{2024ApJ...972L..18H, 2025arXiv250705602B}.

 These authors demonstrated that the addition of electromagnetic rocket acceleration can decrease the eccentricity of the system.
-Thus, for Gaia NS1, they propose the following scenario.
-An initially wide system with the semimajor axis $\lesssim$~a few AU enters the common envelope stage.
-The orbit shrinks down to an orbital period $\lesssim$~a few days.
-The NS progenitor loses its hydrogen envelope and explodes in a SN.
-Then, due to mass loss and natal kick, the system becomes wide (with orbital period $\gtrsim 100$~d) and highly eccentric.
-Afterwards, due to the electromagnetic rocket mechanism, the eccentricity diminishes down to the value we observe today.
+Thus, for Gaia NS1, they propose the following scenario. (i) An initially wide system with the semimajor axis $\lesssim$~a few AU enters (ii) the common envelope stage.
+The orbit shrinks down to an orbital period of $\lesssim$~a few days. (iii) The NS progenitor loses its hydrogen envelope and explodes in an SN.
+Due to mass loss and a natal kick, the system becomes wide (with orbital period $\gtrsim 100$~d) and highly eccentric. (iv) Afterwards, due to the electromagnetic rocket mechanism, the eccentricity diminishes down to the value we observe today.

 Interestingly, the symbiotic X-ray binary IGR J16194-2810 has properties similar to those of Gaia NS1 \citep{2024PASP..136g4202N}.
 It has $P_\mathrm{orb}\sim 200$~d and $e\approx 0$.
 There also a few other similar systems with $P_\mathrm{orb}\sim (100-1000)$~d and $e\approx (0.1-0.3)$, see, e.g., Fig.~5 in \cite{2024ApJ...972L..18H} and Table 1 in \cite{2024PASP..136g4202N}.